Mortirolo // Gavia // Stelvio – Three passes – One day ride

 1.Scroll down 2.
 Make up your mind 3.
 Air down your lungs 4.
 Jump up your saddle

 Here is the classic road version of Mogast.
 Mortirolo, Gavia and Stelvio all in one whisper.
 The alpine roller coaster we got addicted to.
+On each of every three passes you will find a foodstop.

-A few more words about the novelty of the year, the crunchy bit of the cake: the alternative gravel Mogast route.
+A few more words about the novelty of the year, the crunchy bit of the cake: the alternative gravel plus+ Mogast route.

 In Eita the tarmac ends and things finally get rough until Passo Verva (click here if you want to have some visual hint of what to expect).
-After a technical descent, in Arnoga, just let your wheels kiss for a few meters the asphalt again and cross the main road SS 38.
+After a technical and rough descent, in Arnoga, just let your wheels kiss for a few meters the asphalt again and cross the main road SS 38.
 Here begins another chapter of the story: the Decauville road; What, believe it or not, once upon a time was a road for electrified heavy vehicles transporting material to the Cancano dam is now a gravel reservoir of nature for biking and trekking.

 GET TO THE POINT